 - A conversation would reveal a clear path through a hard season.

-- A ramble through the forest would reconnect a friend with the joy of playful exploration.
+- A ramble through the forest would help a friend reconnect with play and exploration.

 Cultivate the work that’s truly yours to do…

-That deep kind of soul-level conversation had a name: coaching.
-And there was a lineage of wisdom on how to do it well.
+That’s how I learned that this deep kind of soul-level conversation has a name: coaching.
+And that there’s a lineage of science and wisdom on how to do it well.

 When the weird, liminal space of the pandemic set in I signed up for a 9-month intensive course to become a certified professional coach.

-My practices of writing, coaching, nature connection, and health are some of the key stars in the constellation of work that’s mine to do.
+My practices of writing, coaching, and nature connection are some of the key stars in the constellation of work that’s mine to do.
 But the image they form in this season of my life is this:

-I help you connect to the deepest gifts you and the world have to offer each other.
+I help you discover the deepest gifts you and the world have to offer each other.

 Not by telling you what I think you should do.
-But by listening, reflecting, and slowly helping you strip away the layers between your outer life and what your soul longs for.
+But by listening, reflecting, and slowly helping you shift the old survival patterns that get in the way of your clarity and confidence.